 We provide all the resources and materials needed, whether you’re running I’m an Engineer with just one class or a whole year group; including suggested lesson plans and modifications to suit different students’ abilities.

 We recommend spending at least 2 hours on the event.
-This will usually be 1 introductory lesson, 1 homework of reading more about the engineers and submitting questions and 1 lesson of live chat with the engineers.
+This will usually be one introductory lesson, one piece of homework (we suggest reading engineers’ profiles and posting questions in ASK) and one lesson of live chat with the engineers.

 Be warned: most teachers, when asked what they would do differently next time, said ‘spend more time on I’m an Engineer’.